logicalclocks/hops-util/README.md

 ### Feature Store API

-The Hops-Util API makes it easy to write/read to Hopsworks Feature Store.
+The HopsUtil API makes it easy to write/read to Hopsworks Feature Store.

 #### Read a list of features from the Feature Store